sak-15/sak-15/README.md

 # 👩‍💻 Welcome to My Journey! 👨‍💻

 Hey there! 👋 I'm Sakshi Gusain, and I'm passionate about all things data!
-As a budding Data Scientist, I'm on an exciting quest to unravel the mysteries hidden within datasets, turning raw information into meaningful insights.
+Data Analyst / Analytics Engineer with experience across fintech, machine learning systems, and backend engineering.

+Previously worked at:
+• Amazon – backend systems for payment processing
+• National Australia Bank – ML pipelines and feature store systems
+• Upflow – product and financial analytics

+I enjoy building data-driven systems that turn complex data into actionable insights.

 ## 🔭 What I'm Up To